 A student may present a parent note for up to five (5) excused absences per school year.
 After a student has used five (5) excused absences/parent notes within the school year, a statement from a licensed physician must be presented stating that it was medically inadvisable for the student to be in attendance during the duration of the absence in order for an absence to be excused.

 After fifteen (15) absences, the parent/guardian must submit a Medical Excuse Form 09.123.AP.21 completed by the physician or contact the principal or designee to explain the students extenuating circumstances in order for the absences to be excused.
 Parents/guardians of chronically ill students or students with disabilities should notify the Principal/designee in order for those students to receive special consideration.

+Once the Medical Excuse Form 09.123 AP.21 has been used 10 times after twenty-five (25) absences, a committee consisting of the principal/designee and the Director of Pupil Personnel will meet with the parents/guardians to determine whether additional extenuating circumstances will be allowed and if any further absences will be excused.

-STUDENTS FH09.123
+STUDENTS AM09.123